 The Baltic Blue vine will produce leggy growth and stretch if it doesn’t receive the correct amount of light.

 You can achieve these light conditions by placing your plant 3 feet away from an east-facing or south-facing window.
 Additionally if you use a sheer net over the window to diffuse the sunlight that will help.

 One of the low maintenance features of the Baltic Blue plant is that it doesn’t mind drying out a bit between waterings like other pothos plants.
 You can check the top inch or two of the soil to see if it is moist and water accordingly.

 During the warmer months, you can expect to water more frequently.
-Generally, you will get away with watering once every week or two.
-A sign of overwatering the pothos is that the deep blue foliage will turn yellow, and the stems will turn black.
+Generally, you will get away with watering once every week or two for example.
+A sign of however of overwatering the pothos is that the deep blue foliage will turn yellow, and the stems will turn black.

-If you have potted into terracotta pots, these will hold more moisture resulting in more frequent watering than plastic pots, so be mindful when selecting the right pot for your pothos.
+If you have potted into terracotta pots, these will hold more moisture resulting in more frequent watering than plastic pots.
+Ensure to be mindful when selecting the right pot for your pothos.

 What Soil Mixture is Preferred?

 As with most pothos varieties, the Baltic Blue prefers a well-draining soil rich in nutrients.
-Pot your pothos in a balanced soil mixture that includes pearlite, orchid bark or coco coir, peat moss, and potting mix.
+Pot your pothos in a balanced soil mixture that includes pearlite, orchid bark or coco coir, peat moss, and potting mix for example.
 This mix will retain soil moisture, giving adequate air circulation to the roots and proper drainage.

-The ideal pH level for the Baltic blue pothos is 6.1-6.8, which is slightly acidic.
+The ideal pH level for the Baltic blue pothos is 6.1-6.8.
+This is slightly acidic.
 You should not adjust the levels if you are using an all-purpose potting mix from your garden store.